dominiksalvet/asus-fan-control/contributing.md

 ### Basic configuration

-If your device works out of the box, try to find suitable temperatures using `sudo asus-fan-control set-temps <temps>` command and continue as stated in the [Suggestions and questions](#suggestions-and-questions) section.
+If your device works out of the box, try to find suitable temperatures using `sudo asus-fan-control set-temps <temps>` command and continue as stated in the [Suggestions](#suggestions) section.

 ### Advanced configuration